connectome-neuprint/neuPrint/README.md

 * mushroombody (mb6) : from ["A connectome of a learning and memory center in the adult Drosophila brain"](https://elifesciences.org/articles/26975) (Takemura, et al. 2017)

 * medulla7column (fib25) : from ["Synaptic circuits and their variations within different columns in the visual system of Drosophila"](https://www.pnas.org/content/112/44/13711) (Takemura, et al. 2015)

+## Hemibrain, mushroombody, and medulla7column Data sets
+* Hemibrain, mushroombody, and	medulla7column connectome data sets are available to [download on our Google Bucket](https://console.cloud.google.com/storage/browser/hemibrain-release/neuprint/?project=janelia-flyem).
+Format of these files are csv and can be imported into neo4j to generate a neuPrint database.

 ## Load mushroombody (mb6) connectome data into Neo4j
 Coming Soon